basp/kay/README.md

 false       <- top
 ```

-## examples
+## reference examples
-Below are just some samples of what kind of symbolics you can do with Kay.
+Below are just some reference samples showing off some basic symbolics you can do with Kay.

 ```
 kay> S == dup *